Can Mold Exposure Cause a Skin Rash?

-If you’re wondering does mold cause skin rashes, the answer is simply put, yes.
+If you’re dealing with a mystery rash, it could be caused by exposure to mold.
 Studies have shown that more than 50% of people exposed to mold developed a mold skin rash or other skin irritation and mold allergy symptoms.
-Mold can cause a number of allergic and respiratory effects -including watery eyes, shortness of breath, and other asthma symptoms.
+Mold can also cause a number of allergic and respiratory effects -including watery eyes, shortness of breath, and other asthma symptoms.

 The air inside your home is full of all sorts of pollen, dust, fungi, and types of mold (outdoor mold).
 These outside contaminants make their way inside through open doors, windows, and vents.
 Avoiding mold is difficult and allergies to molds are very common.

-Black mold can grow inside your home if your home is particularly damp.
-This can not only cause skin rashes and trigger asthma and other allergic reactions to mold but also cause many other adverse health issues.
+Black mold can grow inside your home if your home has experience water damage.
+This can not only cause skin rashes, but it may also trigger asthma and other allergic reactions to mold as well as cause many other adverse health issues.

 Mold is responsible for several negative health effects.
 If you experience consistent